checkly/docs.checklyhq.com/site/content/docs/accounts-and-users/creating-api-key.md

     parent: "Accounts & Users"
 ---

 The Checkly public API uses API keys to authenticate requests.
 API keys are unique to the user and not tied to an account.

->Be aware that account-scoped API keys will be deprecated soon.
-Please create an API key for your user account in [User Settings](https://app.checklyhq.com/settings/user/).

 **Steps to create an API key:**